History-Augmented Contrastive Learning With Soft Mixture of Experts for Blind Super-Resolution of Planetary Remote Sensing Images: Experiments

 \subsection{Experiment details}

-This work employs U‑Net as the network for image learning, consistent with DIP \cite{DIP,liang21FKP_DIP,DDSR}.
-A two‑layer MLP is used for kernel learning, with a hidden size of 1000.
 Experiments are conducted on an NVIDIA A100‑SXM4‑80GB GPU and an Intel Xeon Platinum 8168 CPU (16 cores), running Ubuntu 22.04.4 LTS, Python 3.12, and PyTorch 2.5.0 with CUDA 12.6.
-HACBSR is optimized for $N$ 300 iterations.
-The learning rates for U‑Net and the MLP are set to 0.005 and 0.5, respectively.
+HAC-MoE is optimized for $N$ 300 iterations.
+The learning rates for the MA-MoE image estimator and the kernel generator MLP are set to 0.005 and 0.5, respectively.
 During the Contrastive Image Learning stage, parameters are updated every 10 iterations.
-In each iteration, HACBSR processes a single image and performs unsupervised learning on the Ceres‑50 images sequentially and each time conduct BSR on single image.
+In each iteration, HAC-MoE processes a single image and performs unsupervised learning on the Ceres‑50 images sequentially and each time conduct BSR on single image.
 For quantitative results, LPIPS uses AlexNet as the encoder.
-The inner loop of $P$ is set to 5 and the out loop of $N$ is set to 300.
+The inner loop of $P$ is set to 5 and the outer loop of $N$ is set to 120 for the gaussian noise.
+The number of experts is 4.

 \textbf{Quantitative results.}